When Brandon and I got engaged, we had some pretty lofty goals.

 Money dates.
-We communicate openly and respectively about money, and we do it often.
+We communicate openly and respectfully about money, and we do it often.

-I put together a guide for you answering the questions of what is a money date and why you should plan one now to take your finances to the next level.
+I put together a guide for you to answer the questions of what is a money date and why you should plan one now to take your finances to the next level.

 What is a money date?

 A money date is a regularly scheduled conversation between you and your partner where you discuss finances.
 They’re an opportunity to talk about your day-to-day finances, as well as prepare for any short or long-term financial plans.

 A money date might not exactly be your idea of a romantic evening, but they’re important in maintaining a healthy relationship and healthy finances.